Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footer Repair: Identifying Problems and Selecting the Best Fix

-When you notice tilt or new cracks in a building, the problem often begins below grade.
-Spotting those symptoms early helps homeowners stay ahead of more serious repairs.
+When a building shows tilt or new cracks, the problem often starts below grade.
+Spotting symptoms early helps homeowners avoid larger repairs.

-Settling usually begins when the soil under a pad was not compacted well enough.
-Water movement and poor grading can create shifting.
-Freeze–thaw cycles lift shallow bases, and repeated movement gradually weakens the support below.
+Settling happens when soil under a pad was not well compacted.
+Water movement and poor grading cause shifting.
+Freeze–thaw cycles lift shallow bases and repeat movement weakens support.

 Concrete Footer